-Technically 3 attractions, the Salem Witch Village, Salem Wax Museum, and Frankenstein’s Castle are 3 touristy spots nearby the Salem Witch Memorial.
+The Salem Witch Village, Salem Wax Museum, and Frankenstein’s Castle are technically 3 separate tourist attractions.

 The Witch Village teaches you about history and modern day witchcraft.

-The Wax Museum includes wax figures of historical Salem residents, mainly from the Salem Witch Trials.
+The Salem Wax Museum includes wax figures of historical residents.

 Lastly, Frankenstein’s Castle is a haunted house open during the Halloween season.
 It’s not that spooky and will probably take you less than 5 minutes to walk through.

-In my opinion, none of these attractions are worth your money considering everything else available in Salem.
+In my opinion, none of these attractions are worth your money considering everything else available in the area.

-After the reenactment, you get to tour a replica of a dungeon used to keep the accused hostage during the Salem Witch Trials.
+After the reenactment, you get to tour a replica of a dungeon used to keep the accused hostage during the trials.